sggts04/notes-keeper/README.md

 # Notes Keeper

 A Notes WebApp built in Django using Python.
-Live App on https://django-notes-keeper.herokuapp.com

 ## Features
 * Ability to Create, Edit, and Delete Notes.